Kutcha House, Pucca House: Meaning, Differences

 What are Kutcha Houses?

-Kutcha houses are those where the walls and ceilings are made of mud, bamboo, grass, thatch, reed, leaves, straw, or unburnt bricks.
+Kutcha houses means those where the walls and ceilings are made of mud, bamboo, grass, thatch, reed, leaves, straw, or unburnt bricks.
 These structures aren’t permanent like pucca houses that include buildings and flats or even semi pucca houses.
 Therefore, kaccha houses are temporary in nature and are usually found in rural areas.
 Even if they are seen in cities, they may serve as make-shift homes.
 Kaccha houses are vulnerable to harsh weather conditions and don’t come with modern amenities.

-What are Pucca Houses?
+What is Pucca Houses?

-Pucca houses, made of durable materials like burnt bricks, cement, concrete, and stone tend to be permanent.
+Pucca houses means, made of durable materials like burnt bricks, cement, concrete, and stone tend to be permanent.
 These houses are designed to withstand adverse weather conditions and offer a higher standard of living.
 The roofs of pucca houses may be made of tiles, asbestos cement sheets, galvanised corrugated iron (GCI) sheets, reinforced cement concrete, reinforced brick concrete, or timber.

 Pucca houses also come with modern amenities and offer a better infrastructure for the residents.
 These facilities include electricity, proper sanitization, and water supply, and other facilities to ensure the well-being of the residents.